kiranuppi/DevOps-Course-Starter/README.md

  * Debugger is active!
  * Debugger PIN: 226-556-590
 ```

+## Running the App in a VM
+ run vagrant up
 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.